devopsmission2024/webapp/README.md

 # Title
-This project is intended to showcase portfolio.
+This project is intended to perform CRUD operations.

-# Technologies used
-Frontend:  HTML, CSS, JavaScript, Bootstrap

-Backend: Django

 # Execution Flow
 * Clone the project: